brysgo/libgql/README.md

 ## What does it do?

-libgll will define a protocal for doing graphql over CLI and implement as many language bindings as we possibly can.
+libgql will define a protocal for doing graphql over CLI and implement as many language bindings as we possibly can.